antrea-io/theia/docs/network-flow-visibility.md

 ###### Persistent Volumes

-By default, ClickHouse is deployed in memory.
-We support deploying ClickHouse with Persistent Volumes.
+By default, ClickHouse and ZooKeeper are deployed in memory.
+We support deploying ClickHouse and ZooKeeper with Persistent Volumes.

 [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 (PV) is a piece of storage in the K8s cluster, which requires to be manually